Saqibur/Batch-Rename-V2/README.md

 - Integrate wikipedia search.
 - Add internet connection checks.
 - Write updates scripts for full reseed and reindex of anime episode databse.
+- Implement Jikan Parser.

 ## Done
 - ~Parse anime episode data from Wikiepedia~
 - ~Created primary data source for anime episodes...phew.~
 - ~Create local index of all anime episodes.~

+## Episode Sources
+- We now have two sources.
+- JikanPy: Which pulls from MyAnimeList
+- Wikipedia

+Offering a choice between these two is cool.
+For me, I preferred the Wikipedia ones, which is why the first one to get implemented is the Wikipedia one.

+However, the JikanPy one is more complete, stays up to date, and is the perfect API for on the fly renames.

 ## Features
 - I quickly realized that, rather than querying episode names or lists from wikipedia each time we run this app, it would be better to save a local copy inside some kind of csv.
 Not only is this more considerate with Wikimedia's API, we can just run a sync every now and then and we're good to go.
 I could even add a verify script which makes sure we have the latest corrections.